lpryszcz/htseq/doc/counting.rst

 A very typical use case for the HTSeq library is to for a given list of genomic features (such as genes, exons, ChIP-Seq peaks, or the like), how many sequencing reads overlap each of the features.
-As a more complex example for using HTSeq, we supply the script ``htseq-count``, which takes a GTF file with gene models and a SAM file and counts for each gene how many reads map to it; see Section :ref:`count`.
+As a more complex example for using HTSeq, we supply the script ``htseq-count``, which takes a GTF file with gene models and a SAM file and counts for each gene how many reads map to it; see Section :ref:`htseqcount`.

 The ``htseq-count`` script, however, has implementation details which were chosen with a specific use case in mind, namely to quantify gene expression for subsequent testing for differential expression,